 Why Are The Baby Teeth So Important?

-Baby teeth are important because they help with proper chewing and eating, help in speech development and add to an attractive appearance.
-A child who can chew easily, speak clearly and smile confidently is a happier child.
-Healthy primary teeth allow normal development of the jawbones and muscles, save space for the permanent teeth and guide them into place.
-If a baby tooth is lost too soon, permanent teeth may come in crooked.
-Decayed baby teeth can cause pain, abscesses, infections, and can spread to the permanent teeth.
+Baby teeth are important because they help with proper chewing and eating, help in speech development, and add to an attractive appearance.
+A child who can chew easily, speak clearly, and smile confidently is a happier child.
+Healthy primary teeth allow normal development of the jaw bones and muscles, save space for the permanent teeth and guide them into place.
+If a baby’s tooth is lost too soon, permanent teeth may come in crooked.
+Decayed baby teeth can cause pain, abscesses, and infections, and can spread to the permanent teeth.
 Also, your child’s general health can be affected if diseased baby teeth aren’t treated.
-Remember, some primary molars are not replaced until age ten to fourteen, so they must last for years.
+Remember, some primary molars are not replaced until ages ten to fourteen, so they must last for years.
 It is very important to maintain the health of the primary teeth.
-Neglected cavities can and frequently do lead to problems which affect developing permanent teeth.
+Neglected cavities can and frequently do lead to problems that affect the developing permanent teeth.